Mixing and Matching WoodsComments (0)

 Guidelines for success

 Many woodworkers find color perplexing, but unlike painters, we deal with a much simpler palette, making it harder to wander off course.
 Colors differ from each other in two ways, tone (red vs. green) and value or intensity (light to dark).
 A single piece of wood contains a collection of related colors within the wood grain.
-When matching woods, look for similarities in tone to provide a natural relationship as shown bottom left.
+When matching woods, look for similarities in tone to provide a natural relationship as shown in the two boxes above.
 These often small similarities are your personal invitation to mix contrasting woods with confidence.
 The guideline: use woods that share a color relationship, be it ever so subtle.

-Also, note that the color you see when you first cut a piece of wood may not be what you end up with.
+Also, note that the color you see when you first cut a piece of wood may not be the final color.
 The effects of oxidation and sunlight are inevitable, especially on native species such as the cherry shown top right.
 The more you’re aware of these effects, both in native and exotic woods, the more you can work them into your project’s design.

-The concept “line” is more complex.
+The concept of “line” is more complex.
 While it can include the outline of the piece and the lines delineating the boundaries of parts, it has more to do with the lines of wood grain.
-Line leads the eye in exploring the finished work, like the left-hand box above.
-Matched door panels and edge-joined boards that show continuous lines or matching grain from piece to piece add to the viewer’s appreciation of the finished work.
+Line leads the eye in exploring the finished work, like the sassafras and cherry box above.
+Matched door panels and edge-joined boards that show continuous lines or matching grain point to a woodworker’s understanding (below).
 In addition to ensuring complementary edge-to-edge grain patterns, try to cut box sides from the same board and use them in sequence so the grain at mitered corners continues seamlessly.
 When mixing different species, however, divergent grain lines are expected in that they are separate pieces of wood and prove useful in accentuating contrast.

 Woods that have a more pronounced grain require a greater level of attention.
 For example, when working with oak, familiarize yourself with how the wood is milled as shown below.
-Be warned that if you assemble a lot of flatsawn or cathedral grain parts throughout a project, they could fight with each other.
-If possible, mix in riftsawn and quartersawn stock or use these grains exclusively as shown in the Arts and Crafts coffee table bottom left.
-Here, carefully mix and blend various oak grain patterns so they complement each other.
+Be warned that if you assemble a lot of flatsawn (or cathedral) grain parts throughout a project, they could fight with each other.
+If possible, mix in riftsawn and quartersawn stock or use these grains exclusively as shown in the Arts and Crafts coffee table, bottom left.
+In short, try to carefully mix and blend various grain patterns so they complement each other.

 A third contrasting element, texture, departs from a woodworker’s obsession with obtaining perfectly sanded surfaces and is often overlooked.
-I frequently use both rough and finely finished surfaces in a box or piece of furniture, as the effects of weathering on wood, the tool markings from its original milling, or a natural edge or defect provide character.
-The use of contrasting textures offers a special invitation to the viewer to touch the work and explore with both hand and eye as with the boxes opposite.
+I frequently use both rough and finely finished surfaces in a box or piece of furniture, as the effects of weathering on wood, tool markings from its original milling, or a natural edge or defect provide character.
+The use of contrasting textures offers an invitation to the viewer to touch the work and explore with both hand and eye as with the two boxes above right.